katollitany/katollitany.github.io/README.md

 4. If neither player has a straight line of 3 marks, it's a tie.
 5. When all 9 squares are full, the game is over.

-## Languages used
+## Tech used

-1. SCSS
+- SCSS
-2. Javascripts e.g. functions and arrays
+- Javascript
-3. React e.g. React Hooks and Props
+- React e.g. React Hooks and Props
+- React Scripts
+- Create ReactApp